ReikoNakashima/How_to_Python_in_HPC/README.md

-# How to set up conda and python environment
+# How to activate your own conda environment

 ```
 module load eb/2019